mikaeljan/CartoTest/README.md

 # CartoJS Code Test
+Two versions of my take on Code Test from CARTO
+- Vanilla version

+- Express JS version

+(Normally I would create two branches or even two sep. projects but I feel this is still within.
+If the project was bigger I would divide it.)

 ## File structure:
 1. `src/` has all the files I used for building the project from scratch - not optimalized